-As Zoo Knoxville was anticipating the arrival of Arya, its new Malayan Tiger, it wanted to build up the news and excitement for the public.
+As Zoo Knoxville was anticipating the arrival of Arya, its new Malayan Tiger, they wanted to create some buzz and excitement for the public.
 The Zoo team tasked us with creating an annual campaign that would follow the pre-arrival and arrival of Arya.
 We immediately went to work concepting.

 Simultaneously, we were introducing the new Tiger Forest, where she would be joining the two male Malayan Tigers, Bashir and Tanvir.
 This species of tiger is endangered, with only 400 left in the wild.
 Intermingling these tigers, on the biological end of this spectrum, was pertinent for the zoo and its survival program—we want baby cubs!

 Nevertheless, once she arrived, we didn’t slow down on generating buzz.
-Marketing items included: Radio and TV, digital and social ads, billboards, a rack card, a snapchat filter and a special landing page to introduce Arya and provide details for users on Tiger Forest and Asian Trek.
+A full-fledged media plan included creation and placement for the following items: Radio and TV; digital and social ads; billboards; a rack card; a snapchat filter and a special landing page to introduce Arya and provide details for users on Tiger Forest and Asian Trek.